cubewise-code/cubecalc/README.md

 If `dimension`, `hierarchy` and `subset` arguments are passed, cubecalc will run the calculation for each element in the subset.
 The dynamic dimension (e.g., projects) **must** be placed in the titles!
 Effectively the source and target view is updated before every calculation.
-When no subset is passed, cubecalc will run the calculation for all leaf elements When no hierarchy is passed cubecalc assumes the same named hierarchy.
+When no subset is passed, cubecalc will run the calculation for all leaf elements.
+When no hierarchy is passed cubecalc assumes the same named hierarchy.

 > Examples